alvinctk/setup_notes/README.md

 - **fish note**: Use `pyenv init - | source` instead of `eval (pyenv init -)`.
 - **Ubuntu and Fedora note**: Modify your `~/.bashrc` file instead of `~/.bash_profile`

 **General warning**: There are some systems where the `BASH_ENV` variable is configured to point to `.bashrc`.
-On such systems you should almost certainly put the above mentioned line eval "$(pyenv init -)" into .bash_profile, and not into .bashrc.
+On such systems you should almost certainly put the above mentioned line `eval "$(pyenv init -)"` into `.bash_profile`, and not into `.bashrc`.
 Otherwise you may observe strange behaviour, such as pyenv getting into an infinite loop.
 See [#264](https://github.com/pyenv/pyenv/issues/264) for details.

 4. Restart your shell so the path changes take effect.
 You can now begin using pyenv
 ```bash